“Don’t hate the playa, hate the game.” — Ice-T

 AB(B)A is one of several miniatures composed before we went into the studio to record most of the Battle Pieces.
 The piece is not competitive in any way but does contain some improvisational challenges due to its nature of requiring performers to create, find, and then reimplement a game.
 The idea for this came from some of the memory distortion/perversion games we explored in other Battle Pieces (strains particularly).
 We wanted to see if a spontaneously created/recalled game could be heard even if the musical material that occupied it was different.

 Performing AB(B)A is generally fun because of its completely open material possibilities as well as the meta-game-ness of it: it is a game of establishing/finding a game.
-Because of this AB(B)A is also one of the more surprising Battle Pieces to play.
+What is interesting is, as we have composed and performed more and more Battle Pieces, our understanding and ability to navigate complex games has increased, making the meta-game-play of this piece an increasingly complicated matter.
+Especially since we do not make our game explicit with body language.
+As a result, AB(B)A is one of the more surprising Battle Pieces to play.

 Here is the complete text/score/instructions for AB(B)A: